-- 1. A general education program consisting of required courses and electives approved by the student's academic advisor. - 2.
-A program of professional studies monitored by the student's academic advisor. - 3.
-An academic major in one or more of the major instructional areas of the secondary school curriculum:
+- 1. A general education program consisting of required courses and electives approved by the student's academic advisor. - A program of professional studies monitored by the student's academic advisor. - An academic major in one or more of the major instructional areas of the secondary school curriculum:

-biology chemistry general science history language arts mathematics social studies
+biology language arts chemistry mathematics general science social studies history